gemseo/gemseo/docs/user_guide/concepts/problems/ode.md

 Sometimes,
-we do not want to find the solution $y$ for the entire interval $[t_0, t_f]$, but only until a stopping criterion is met.
+we do not want to find the solution $y$ for the entire interval $[t_0, t_f]$, but only until a termination criterion is met.
 Given a list of termination functions $g_1, \ldots, g_m$ taking as arguments the time $t$ and the state $y$, the ODE solver stops as soon as one of these functions equals 0.